Generalized Additive Models for Location Scale and Shape

 weights An optional vector of prior weights to be used in the fitting process.
 Should be NULL or a numeric vector.

-start Starting values for estimation algorithms.
+start Optional starting values for the estimation algorithm, see gamlss2_start.

 control A list of control arguments, see gamlss2_control.